Alexsussa/AIDM/README.md

 **English:**

-AppImage Desktop Maker (AIDM) is a simple software that creates desktop shortcuts to programs .AppImage.
+AppImage Desktop Maker (AIDM) is a simple software that creates desktop shortcuts to .AppImage applications.
 It was developed to be simple and pratical

 How to use: